'That was his life': Ralph Havis, the venerable owner of Beef Burger, dies at 78

 The name was changed to Beef Burger after some of the restaurants were bought by Burger King — to avoid confusion — but many residents still refer to it as Biff-Burger.

-It was a family business with Ralph, his wife, Alma, and their daughter, Tammie, working there over the years.
+It was a family business with Ralph, wife Alma and daughter Tammie working there over the years.

 “After his daughter passed (at age 33 in 1997), he and my aunt — most of their life was spent at Beef Burger,” Hippert said.